Lamby777/RC-Homes/README.md

 # RC-Homes

-Hard fork of [zP-Homes](https://github.com/IIIzP0III/Back-at-Home/) - An infinite homes plugin for Paper with MySQL/MariaDB support.
+Hard fork of zP-Homes

+An infinite homes plugin for Paper with MySQL/MariaDB support.

-- Tested on 1.21
+- Supports 1.18+, tested on 1.21
-- Uses MySQL or MariaDB
+- Uses MySQL or MariaDB (maybe SQLite support if enough people care)
 - Fast performance, even when huge amounts of homes are set
 - Admins can see/edit nearby homes of players
 - Convenient commands for swapping between locations (temporary homes)